KxSystems/docs/docs/basics/variadic.md

 ## Unary forms of binary operators

-Many binary operators are ambivalent: they have unary forms.
+Many binary operators are variadic: they have unary forms.
 The unary form can be selected with a suffixed colon.

 ```q